 Examines the urban experience in reference to law, culture, and systems of belief.
-Covering the Golden Ages of Classical Athens, Renaissance Florence, 20th Century Berlin.
+Cities covered reflect the instructor’s interest and expertise.

-Surveys the cultural, social, political, and economic diversity of historical and contemporary Africa.
-Emphasizes sub-Saharan Africa.
+Surveys the cultural, social, political and economic diversity of historical and contemporary Africa, with an emphasis on sub-Saharan Africa.

 Covering culture and civic life in New York, Chicago and Los Angeles.